 If you’ve heard of SafeGraph, you’re most likely familiar with our foot traffic insights and data for COVID-19 response.
-These flagship products are highly valuable and deserve the spotlight; but what if I told you that Geometry is the crux that makes it all possible?
+These products are highly valuable and deserve the spotlight; but what if I told you that our Geometry data is the crux that makes it all possible?
 You know - the shapes depicting the places we care so much about?
 Without these obscure little polygons, SafeGraph products would not hold the same value as they do today.
 Below, we’ll discuss where these polygons come from and why they’re so useful.

 1) Does this place encompass other places?